Pending Prosecution and British Citizenship

 Impact on ILR

 A pending prosecution also affects ILR applications.
 The same principles apply: declare everything, and expect the application to be deferred until the case is resolved.
+You will still need to pass the Life in the UK test and meet the English language requirement regardless of the criminal case outcome.

 Next Steps

-This guide is general information, not immigration advice.
+This guide is general immigration information, not immigration advice under s.82 Immigration and Asylum Act 1999.
 Immigration rules change frequently.
-For advice on your specific situation, consult an OISC-registered adviser or immigration solicitor.
-Always check GOV.UK for the latest rules.
+For advice on your specific situation, consult an IAA-authorised adviser or an SRA-regulated immigration solicitor.
+Always check GOV.UK for the authoritative current rules.

 Preparing a UK visa application?